martinsigei/zeroHunger-Project/README.md

    image: <img src="./images/screenshot5.png" alt="screen2" width="400">

 )
+];
 Contributing
-I welcome contributions!
+We welcome contributions!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code follows the established coding standards and is properly documented.

 Bug Reports and Feature Requests
 Please use the issue tracker to report any bugs or request new features.